VOTING BY MAIL

 Consider helping a neighbor apply for a vote by mail ballot (you do not have to be a Voter Registrar to help such a person).

 If you wish to vote by mail, you must fill out and file an application EACH CALENDAR YEAR.
-For the May 6, 2017 election, you need to file an application and be registered by April 25, 2017.

 ARE YOU ELIGIBLE TO VOTE BY MAIL?

 Voters who wish to vote by mail must meet at least one of the four eligibility requirements listed below:

 2. Sick or disabled